 Eco Friendly Halloween Decorations

-- PUMPKINS – Decorate with compostable items like pumpkins (bonus points if you roast the seeds and make a soup the day after!).
+- PUMPKINS – Decorate with compostable items like pumpkins (bonus points if you roast the seeds and make a soup the day after).
 Here’s a simple pumpkin soup recipe that looks pretty tasty!

 - PAPER – Using recyclable materials like paper can make an impact at a Halloween party.
-Last year I decorated our apartment with black paper bats and was able to recycle all of them after we finished celebrating.
+One year I decorated our apartment with black paper bats and was able to recycle all of them after we finished celebrating.

 - CANDLES – Dim the lights and make things spooky with candlelight instead.
 Here’s a way to make DIY candles inside old glass jars, all you need is a slow cooker to try it!